victorchall/EveryDream2trainer/doc/VALIDATION.md

 # Validation

+*This documentation is incomplete.
+Please feel free to contribute to it.*

-Validation allows you to split data for evaluating your training progress.
+Validation allows you to use a split of your data for evaluating your training progress.

 When training a specific class, setting aside a portion of the data for validation will allow you to see trend lines you cannot see when purely looking at loss of the training itself.

+While loss on your training data should trend downward, if you set aside a validation set, you can see when your validation loss starts to trend upward.
+This is a sign that you are overfitting.
+You can then adjust your hyperparameters to reduce overfitting, such as reducing LR or reducing training epochs.

 ## How to use validation